This Week in Petroleum History, March 25 to March 31

 The discovery arrived just months after a spectacular natural gas well about 100 miles to the northeast – the “Great Karg Well” of Findlay, Ohio.
 “Natural gas had previously been found in large quantities in western Pennsylvania and had revolutionized the iron, steel, and glass industries of Pittsburgh, as industrialists adapted their factories to use the natural gas in place of the more expensive coal,” notes historian James Glass of Ball State University.

-The prolific Trenton limestone would be found in 17 Indiana counties across 5,120 square miles.
+The prolific Trenton limestone would be found in 17 Indiana counties across more than 5,100 square miles.
 The natural gas field became the largest in the world.
 Within three years, more than 200 companies were drilling, distributing, and selling natural gas.
 Learn more in Indiana Natural Gas Boom.

 March 28, 1905 – Oilfield found in Northern Louisiana

 The Offenhauser No. 1 discovery well for the giant Caddo-Pine Island oilfield in Louisiana was completed at a depth of 1,556 feet.
 Although the well yielded only five barrels a day and was soon abandoned, more wells followed, revealing a northern Louisiana oilfield.
 To prevent the loss of natural gas through flaring, Louisiana passed its first conservation law in 1906.
-By 1918, annual production from the Caddo-Pine Island oilfield reached 11 million barrels.
-Learn more in First Louisiana Oil Well and visit the Louisiana State Oil and Gas Museum in Oil City.
+Learn more in First Louisiana Oil Well (1901) and visit the Louisiana State Oil and Gas Museum in Oil City.

 March 29, 1819 – Birthday of Father of the Petroleum Industry